 - How will you make sure your news gets seen?

 - What if you get questions the press release doesn’t answer?
-(In our experience, there almost always are)
+(In our experience, you almost always will.)

 These are all important questions that need to be considered before putting pen to paper.
-That’s the art of public relations strategy, and why press releases ≠ PR.
+That’s the art of public relations strategy, and why press releases are not public relations.

 For more PR advice, check out The Reach Blog archives and subscribe to our newsletter.